 Overall, this project took me five years to complete from start to final print.
 It went through many drafts.
 This was mainly because I wanted to be intentional when it came to my audience.
 I deliberately shortened my book to make it an easy read.
 This is because people that are going through difficult times tend to not want to sit and read a novel.
 It is hard enough to focus on anything at all in times of distress.
 I realized if I wanted to help make a difference, I had to keep my readers in mind.

-My story is original in that it is mine, but by no means is it the only story like it.
-My story isn’t original, it is relatable.
+My story is specific because it is mine, however, in no means is it the only story like it.
+My story isn’t original.
+My story is relatable.
 Even though every human being may not have a mental illness, everyone goes through hardships.
 Everyone goes through darkness.
 The only difference is many people don’t reach out and talk about their own stories of darkness.
 I thought that maybe by telling my story it would help inspire more people to tell their own.
-As I read my story to small groups to get feedback, I had people reach out afterwards to say thank you or that my story helped because they or someone close to them had someone with a similar story.
-Everyone has their own story.
-Sometimes it just takes to know that they aren’t alone before they can tell their story to someone else.

 Hearing other people’s stories helped me in numerous aspects.
 With each story I felt less alone.
 I felt that I had helped set out what I wanted to do.
 I wanted to help people even if it was in some small way.
 Listening to others tell their own stories inspired me, and most importantly were a constant reminder to keep writing even when things got uncomfortably personal.